kennethrioja/secondbrain/programming.md

 ### [Flask meta-tutorial IV: Database](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database)
 - "To accomplish this seemingly difficult task, Alembic maintains a migration repository, which is a directory in which it stores its migration scripts.
 Each time a change is made to the database schema, a migration script is added to the repository with the details of the change.
 To apply the migrations to a database, these migration scripts are executed in the sequence they were created."
+- `user_id` is called a *foreign key* because it references a primary key of another table.
+- Since not all databases automatically create an index for foreign keys, the index=True option is added explicitly, so that searches based on this column are optimized.
+-

 ### [Flask mega-tutorial VII: Error Handling](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-vii-error-handling)